alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Details on the licensing of Material for MkDocs Insiders and how it affects your usage
+    Get details on the licensing of Material for MkDocs Insiders and its requirements

     ---